Leah Dizon: 2008–2011: Communication!!!, marriage, and pregnancy

 After the release of Destiny Line, Dizon continued with two singles: "Love Paradox" and "Vanilla" (both 2008).
 Her second album, Communication!!!, was released in August 2008.
 "Under the Same Sky" was used as the theme song for the Japanese drama Tokyo Prom Queen, while "Lost At Sea" was used for season 2.
 She made a guest appearance on the show as Naomi, the prom queen from the previous year, through photos and video snippets.

 In February 2008, Dizon began dating her stylist Bun (born 1979), whom she had met while shooting the music video for "Love Paradox".
 On October 10, 2008, three months pregnant, Dizon married Bun in a traditional Japanese ceremony.
 These initial stages were chronicled and announced during her Communication!!!
 Album Tour several days after the marriage.
 The couple's daughter was born in April 2009.

 On February 14, 2010, Dizon appeared on live television, claiming that her marriage had been troubled ever since the birth.
 On October 31, 2010, she announced that she and Bun had separated and filed for divorce earlier that month, and she was seeking full custody of their child.
 According to Dizon, the split was due to "busy schedules and inability to meet regularly differing opinions toward raising children" alongside "irreconcilable differences".
 According to a statement released on February 22, 2011, by Dizon's agency, Dizon received full custody of their daughter Mila and details of their arrangement were private.
 Their divorce was finalized in December 2010.
 Dizon subsequently attended the Stella Adler Studio of Acting in New York City, where she graduated in December 2012.
 After graduating, Dizon stated that she would like to return to Japan for work in the future.

 In June 2011, Dizon filmed commercials in Manhattan for Shonan Cosmetic Surgery Clinic.

 2012–present: Return to Japan

 On December 14, 2012, Dizon announced that she had signed a contract with a talent agency in the US, and would also be accepting any offers for Japanese work if she were to receive any.
-The magazine Joseijishin reported in June 2013 that Dizon's ex-husband Bun had stopped paying child support for their daughter, which was the main reason Dizon returned to Japan, before moving to Las Vegas with her mother and daughter.
+The magazine Josei Jishin reported in June 2013 that Dizon's ex-husband Bun had stopped paying child support for their daughter, which was the main reason Dizon returned to Japan, before moving to Las Vegas with her mother and daughter.

-As of 2018, Dizon was a senior at Nevada State University, majoring in social psychology, and had plans to attend graduate school.
+As of 2018, Dizon was a senior at Nevada State University, majoring in social psychology, was a McNair Scholar, and had plans to attend graduate school.
+She graduated magna cum laude in 2019.